 The Tao is the underlying nature of everything.
 The ideogram (道) shows a person floating with no resistance within the current of a watercourse way, such as a river.
-This ideograms is illustrating that the Tao is a process of following the natural flow of things.
+This ideograms is illustrating that following the Tao is following the natural flow of things.
 It precedes even Heaven and Earth, and is the source of everything, and everything has its Tao.
 Nature follows its Tao, and so should humanity as a whole, and each individual.

 The “Universal Tao” is also called the “Great,” “Perfect,” “Constant,” “Cosmic,” or “True Tao.”
 Whatever its name, it refers to the source of everything existent and nonexistent—the one constant behind all duality of yin and yang.
 Yin and yang are considered the active and passive principles of the universe, defined by dualities such as male and female, black and white, and so on.
 From the interactions between yin and yang come the 10,000 things, or all phenomena.